pdubz-sudo/event-statistics-REST-API/README.md

 http://127.0.0.1:5000/statistics/loads/min

 http://127.0.0.1:5000/statistics/loads/max

-Note: Years 1995 and 2015 were taken out of the generated statistics because they data was not collected for the whole year and year
-1995 had almost no data entries.

 Cite: F. Maxwell Harper and Joseph A. Konstan.
 2015.
 The MovieLens Datasets: History and Context.
 ACM Transactions on Interactive